annaruntti/arkiapuri-webpage/README.md

 # Arkiapuri Webpage

 This is the official website for Arkiapuri, a tool that helps you manage everyday challenges in an easy and convenient way.
-The website is built with Next.js and uses Contentful as a headless CMS for content management.
+The website is built with Next.js 14+ (App Router) and uses Contentful as a headless CMS for content management.

 ## Features

-- Modern, responsive design
+- Modern, responsive design with Tailwind CSS
+- Recipe section with detailed recipe pages (`/artikkelit/reseptit`)
-- Blog section for updates and announcements
+- Blog section for articles and posts (`/artikkelit/blogi`)
+- Static page support for custom content
-- Content management through Contentful
+- Content management through Contentful CMS
 - Draft mode for content preview
 - On-demand revalidation for instant content updates
 - Optimized GraphQL queries for efficient content loading
 - Responsive image handling with Next.js Image component
+- SEO optimization with structured data (Schema.org)
+- Sitemap and robots.txt generation
+- Google AdSense integration
+- Parallax effects and scroll animations
+- Deployed on Netlify

 ## Getting Started